 Here you will find the most common questions we are asked.

-Please contact the Hon Joint Secretaries if you are still not certain about any aspect of hunting with us.
+Please contact the Hon Joint Secretaries if you are still not certain about any aspect of Dragging with us.

 Please see Contact page if you have any questions not answered here.

-Please ensure you have carefully read and fully understood our Code of Conduct before you come out Draghunting with us.
+Please ensure you have carefully read and fully understood our Code of Conduct before you come out Dragging with us.

-Fox Hunters often say they ride in order to hunt.
-With Draghunting, we hunt to ride.
+Fox Hunters often say they ride in order to Hunt.
+With Dragging, we Drag to ride…

-Draghunting is a thrilling sport which should not to be confused with Fox Hunting which is equally exciting but in a different way.
-In Draghunting, a pack of hounds follows a scent laid by a human rather than pursuing a live quarry.
+Riding with the Drag is a thrilling sport which should not to be confused with Fox Hunting/Trail Hunting.
+With the Drag, a pack of hounds follows a scent laid by a human rather than pursuing a live quarry.
 The line is laid over a pre-determined route to take advantage of the best opportunities for jumping offered by the land crossed.
-These include all the types of obstacle one might encounter out Fox Hunting.
+These include all the types of obstacle one might encounter.